CaptainExtremis/8by8-challenge-beta/wiki/Getting Started.md

 This section of the wiki aims to teach you how to set up your dev environment to run the 8by8 Challenge app locally.
 In this section, you will learn:
 1. What text editor to use
 2. What packages you need to download to make the project work
-3. How to install the packages through git commands and run the project on your machine.
+3. How to install the packages through terminal commands and run the project on your machine.

 ## Tools